werdnakof/DatabaseNotes/15_-_Data_Streams.md

 DBMS deals with **finite relations**, query evaluation should produce all results for a given query

-DSMS deals with unbounded data streams
+DSMS deals with **unbounded data streams**
-- may not return all
+- may not return all results for a given guery
+- trade-off between resource use and completeness of result set
+- size of buffers used for windows is an parameter that affects resource use and completeness
+- can further reduce resource by randomly sampling from streams